williamboman/eureka/content/TLS-SNI.md

 +++

 SNI (Server Name Indication) is an extension to the TLS protocol, introduced in 2003.
-It allows for a single server (or rather IP address) to host more than one domain and accept encrypted traffic for all of these.
+It allows for a single server (or rather IP address) to host more than one domain and accept encrypted traffic for these.

 <!-- more -->

-In any modern infrastructure, it is not uncommon for a single server to be a host to a multitude of different domains.
+In any modern infrastructure, it's not uncommon for a single server to be a host to a multitude of different domains.
-For example, I have a single VPS instance that hosts numerous amount of different web servers, all accessible via different subdomains:
+For example, I have a single VPS instance that hosts a numerous amount of different web servers, all accessible via different subdomains:

 -   redwill.se